hydpy-dev/hydpy/hydpy/sphinx/development.rst

 InputSequences  inputs         "inputsequences" would be redundant for attribute access: `model.sequences.inputs`
 =============== ============== ===================================================================================

 If possible, each instance itself should define its preferred name via the property `name`::

 	'inputs' = model.sequences.inputs.name

-For classes like :class:`~hydpy.framework.devicetools.Element` or :class:`~hydpy.framework.devicetools.Node`, where names (and not namespaces) are used to differentiate between instances, the property `name` is also implemented, but --- of course --- not related to the class name, e.g.::
+For classes like :class:`~hydpy.core.devicetools.Element` or :class:`~hydpy.core.devicetools.Node`, where names (and not namespaces) are used to differentiate between instances, the property `name` is also implemented, but --- of course --- not related to the class name, e.g.::

     'gauge1' = Node('gauge1').name

 In HydPy, instances of the same or similar type should be grouped in collection objects with a similar name, but an attached letter "s".
-Different :class:`~hydpy.framework.devicetools.Element` instances are stored in an instance of the class :class:`~hydpy.framework.devicetools.Elements`, different :class:`~hydpy.framework.devicetools.Node` instances are stored in an instance of the class :class:`~hydpy.framework.devicetools.Nodes`...
+Different :class:`~hydpy.core.devicetools.Element` instances are stored in an instance of the class :class:`~hydpy.core.devicetools.Elements`, different :class:`~hydpy.core.devicetools.Node` instances are stored in an instance of the class :class:`~hydpy.core.devicetools.Nodes`...

 Collection Classes
 ..................
 The naming (of the instances) of collection classes is discussed just above.
 Additionally, try to follow the following recommendations.

 Each collection object should be iterable.
 Normally, both the names of